zeroae/terraform-registry/README.md

     ./manage.py --stage=dev db restore tests/integration/local.ddb
     ```

-1. Configure a DNS entry to point to the dev stage.
+1. Configure a custom domain name(`tf.zeroae.net`) to point to the dev stage
-   documentation t.b.d., this is already setup for tf.zeroae.net
+    1. Use the AWS Certificate Manager to register a certificate for `tf.zeroae.net`
+    1. Create a custom domain name in API Gateway
+        - `tf.zeroae.net`
+        - Edge Optimized
+        - TLS 1.2
+        - The ACM certificate from the previous step
+    1. Create an ALIAS DNS record for `tf.zeroae.net` pointing to the API Gateway Name and ZONE ID from previous step.
+    1. Add API Mapping for the dev Stage

 1. Verify Terraform CLI can reach the remote server
     ```shell script